cameronjoebrown/cameronjoebrown.github.io/README.md

 ## Deployment

 This site is deployed to GitHub Pages.
-This is currently done manually using angular-cli-ghpages.
+This is currently done manually using angular-cli-ghpages